youkhi/agent-innovator-lab/README.md

 ## Trouble Shooting

 ### EvaluationException: (UserError) Failed to connect to your Azure AI project.
 Please check if the project scope is configured correctly, and make sure you have the necessary access permissions.
 Status code: 401.
-- run az login.
-To set up your tenant scope, try the option --scope https://graph.microsoft.com//.default
+- run `az login`.
+To set up your tenant scope, try the option `--scope https://graph.microsoft.com//.default`
+- For example, `az login --scope https://graph.microsoft.com//.default`

 ### azure_ai_project evaluationexception: (internalerror) azure ml managed identity configuration not found in environment. invalid_scope
 - Check the managed identity role that your compute instance has.
-You can create a compute instance on Azure AI Foundry to avoid the complex identity setup.
+You can create a **compute instance on Azure AI Foundry (not on Azure ML)** to avoid the complex identity setup.

 ## Contributing